Last Updated on by Jeremy

 With no obligations on our part, we headed to the shop the next morning.

-The Importance of Knowing a Guy
+The Importance of Knowing a Turkish Rug Guy

 The typical rug buying experience in Istanbul is a grand spectacle, one we received as well during our visit to our friend's rug store.

-Commonly, an interested shopper is wowed by the collection of rugs as they are laid out in front of them in a stylized manner while deciding which type is the right fit.
+Commonly, an interested shopper is wowed by the collection of Turkish carpets as they are laid out in front of them in a stylized manner while deciding which type is the right fit.
 This is all while being given complimentary tea, raki, or anything else you desire (with the more elaborate comp corresponding to how much money you may spend, naturally).

 Neither we or our new friend had any feeling that anyone was buying a rug this day, he just wanted to show us his stuff and let us ask any questions we wanted.
 When you have that opportunity as a travel writer to experience something like this without any obligation, it is very had to say no. Ironically enough, he didn't know this fact about us at the time.